Dartmouth MCB Program Highlights

 The Dartmouth MCB program is made up of:

-- a diverse population of 186 students from across the United States and twenty different countries.
+- a diverse population of over 175 students from across the United States and twenty different countries.

 - faculty from Geisel School of Medicine and Dartmouth College who are based across the college campus and at the Dartmouth-Hitchcock Medical Center.

 - a network of interdisciplinary collaborations between labs, departments, schools that are funded by extramural and intramural funding.

 - receive an annual stipend, health insurance, and a full tuition scholarship.

 - are extremely positive about their experience at Dartmouth (over 95% of students surveyed ranked their faculty interactions very highly).

 - are strongly supported in their career at Dartmouth and beyond.
 Dartmouth ranks in the top ten percent for student support and outcomes according to the 2010 NRC assessment of doctoral programs.

 - get practical teaching experience.
 Students teach one term under the guidance of an MCB faculty member, and can choose to gain additional teaching experience in a variety of ways.

 - over $34 million (direct costs) per year in research dollars.

 - Federal agencies including the National Institutes of Health, National Science Foundation, Department of Defense, NASA, and the USDA.